 What Most Moody Interiors Get Wrong

 Knowing what to avoid is as useful as knowing what to pursue.
-The most common failures in dark interior texture layering share a few patterns.
+The most common failures in dark interior texture layering follow a familiar pattern.

 A Working Texture Checklist for a Dark Room